stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/Bloodrager/index.md

 Additionally, you can briefly transform your body and any possessions you are carrying into pure elemental form, allowing you to fit through gaps as small as one inch.

 #### Giant
-You gain the ability to channel the souls of your ancestors into your physical form.<br>
+You gain the ability to channel the souls of your ancestors into your physical form.

 When you rage you can increase your size by one category as Enlarge/Reduce.
 Additionally, each round you receive 1d12 + your Constitution modifier in temporary hit points.
 When you shove a smaller creature, you push it 10 ft away from you, and when you grapple a smaller creature you can use it as an improvised melee or thrown weapon, dealing bludgeoning damage equal to the creature's hit die, plus your Strength modifier.
 Both the creature you are using as a weapon and any creature you hit with them take this damage.

 #### Shadow
-You see normally in dim light and darkness, both magical and non-magical, as though it were brightly lit.<br>
+You see normally in dim light and darkness, both magical and non-magical, as though it were brightly lit.

 Furthermore, you gain the ability to step from one shadow into another.
 When you are in dim light or darkness, as a bonus action, you can magically teleport to an unoccupied space you can see that is also in dim light or darkness.
 You cannot use this ability if your bloodrage is the only source of dim light or darkness.